alexliap/roll_rate_analysis/README.md

 That way not only the required dependencies are installed but also the development ones.

-Also this makes it so that when you import the code to test it, you can do it like any other module but containg the changes you made locally.
+Also this makes it so that when you import the code to test it, you can do it like any other module but containing the changes you made locally.

 Before you decide to commit, run the following command to reformat code in order to be in the acceptable style.